Using Ergogenic Aids to Develop Ice Hockey Players

 Stick/Puck Control Development

 The single most neglected skill by hockey development 'schools' and 'camps' who offer 'off-ice conditioning' is puck control.
-Too many hockey players, off the ice, are simply undertaking cardio work such as running or static exercises.
+Too many hockey players, off the ice, are undertaking cardio work such as running or static exercises.
 Some coaches have tried to incorporate the use of tennis or street hockey balls or pucks.
 This invariably fails because the use of such equipment does not reinforce good skill technique.

 The lack of available and affordable ice, especially in Canada, has forced coaches to explore new ways of developing elite athletes.
-Although these off the ice/dry land sessions are often seen by traditionalist as fake or filler; the results speak for themselves.
+Although traditionalist often sees these off the ice/dry land sessions as fake or filler; the results speak for themselves.

 This article first appeared in: